Academic Calendar 2024-2025

 Course Learning Outcomes:

-3. Critically analyse how religious myth, doctrine and ritual is used to understand gender
+3. Critically analyze how religious myth, doctrine, and ritual is used to understand gender.

-4. Critically analyse the way gender and sexuality are used to understand the religion in a variety of contexts; and how they inform one another
+4. Critically analyze the way gender and sexuality are used to understand the religion in a variety of contexts; and how they inform one another.

 RELS 316 Living with the Dead: Religion, Culture, and Death Units: 3.00